wafna/kotlin-full-stack/db/README.md

 # db

-An ORM for the domain based on `jdbc` and HikariCP.
+An ORM for the domain based on `jdbc`.

+The core `Database` class builds on a handful of functions for managing connections, statements, and result sets.